jsh9/quick-csv-viewer/README.md

 ```

 `npm install` installs Husky hooks automatically.
 The pre-commit hook runs
 `npm test`.
-Prettier formats the project with an 80-column print width, and
+Prettier formats the project with an 80-column print width, and `npm test`
-`npm test` checks formatting before compiling and running the test suite.
+checks formatting before compiling and running the test suite.

-Use VS Code's extension host launch flow to test the viewer manually with files
+Use VS Code's extension host launch flow to test the viewer manually with the
-in `sample-data/`.
+small and large files in `sample-data/`.

 The `Run Extension` launch configuration opens generated files from
 `sample-data/` through the internal `quickCsvViewer.openSampleFiles` command.